THE LIONS OF LUCERNE

 Herman explains the Lions of Lucerne to Scot, who thought they were mythical.
 Used to be liaisons for the different military factions running Serbia during the post Yugoslavia years, which is a very cool back story that is wasted on this turd.
 Scot is now back at Jackie’s and awakes to see this character “Aunt Jane” with his guns.
 She’s not only a secret agent, but conveniently a great friend of Jackie’s and is now suddenly attractive since her and Scot will be working together.
 They both want answers and their cases are connected.
 At some point this is no longer about poor writing and about a complete disregard and lack of respect for your audience.
 Scot and Claudia compare notes and independently come up with Lions of Lucerne.
 Off we go.

+These guys are making connections that Sherlock Holmes on the Limitless drug would’ve missed.
+Miner then calls Claudia, such perfect timing.
+They agree to meet for lunch after sharing veiled threats.
 Scot and Claudia go to some winery after figuring out Claudia’s wine and Andre’s dessert wine from earlier in the book were the same vintage.
 They learn it’s from South Africa.
 They leave the winery thing and are shot at apparently by Miner’s men?
 Not even seeing where the author is bothering to clarify.
 Can’t blame him, it’s the same schtick over and over.
-Scot jumps into some water to escape.
-They keep shooting at him but somehow Claudia fishes him out of the water before he gets caught in a dam.
-But as soon as he’s out of the water the shooting resumes.
-How unlucky and not contrived at all.
-They conveniently end up at a taxi stand that takes them back to their car so they can escape to old Lucerne.

 Oh boy, better buckle up for Chapter 70.
 The shooters are killed.
 Claudia finds lift tickets on each of them.
 The tickets are for Pilate mountain, where Pontius is buried.
 Then suddenly she remembers her grandfather used to build secret mountain fortresses for the Swiss army.
 And he just so happened to build one on Pilate mountain that’s been abandoned!
 Gee that worked out well.
 Anyway that’s where Miner and POTUS must be.
-Claudia and Scot start “making their way” there.
-Also because Miner said “under God” instead of the more traditional colloquialism to the region, that means he must be hiding in the church that’s there.
-Seriously.

-Scot and Claudia recover in a hospital in Geneva two days later.
+Scot and Claudia recover in a hospital in Geneva two days later the shootout and rescue.
 Lawlor storms Donald Fawcett’s house as he’s charged with the kidnapping.
 Instead, they only find the two senators (Snyder and Rolander) executed.
 Scot goes to see POTUS.
 Everything everywhere was a ruse because the villains all had personal agendas outside the common goals so all the betrayals and coincidental behavior and plot twists are all wrapped up.
 Also the VP died of suicide.
 They offer Scot chief of White House security but he wants a favor instead.
 Scot kills Fawcett on some Russian yacht with POTUS listening in.
 Thank God our long national nightmare is finally over.